Tiger Woods caps off amazing comeback with a win

-ATLANTA — A comeback not even Tiger Woods saw coming a year ago.

-A chaotic celebration that golf hasn’t seen even in the best of times.
+One year ago, while recovering from a fourth back surgery, he still had no idea if he could come back to the highest level of golf.

+“Just to be able to compete and play again this year, that’s a hell of a comeback,” he said.

-Woods delivered the perfect ending to his amazing return from four back surgeries on Sunday with a performance that felt like the old days.
-He left the competition feeling hopeless as he built a five-shot lead early and hung on to win the Tour Championship.
+Woods delivered the perfect ending to his amazing return from back surgeries with a performance out of the past.
+He left the competition feeling hopeless as he built a five-shot lead early and then hung on for a 1-over 71 and a two-shot victory over Billy Horschel.

-Woods raised both arms over his head after he tapped in for par and a 1-over 71 for a two-shot victory over Billy Horschel, the 80th victory of his PGA Tour career and his first in more than five years.
+It was the 80th victory of his PGA Tour, two short of the career record held by Sam Snead that is now very much in play.
+And it was his first victory in more than five years, dating to the 2013 Bridgestone Invitational.

-“It was a grind out there,” Woods said.
-“I loved every bit of it.”

-It felt like a coronation coming down the 18th green after he hit his second shot to the par 5 safely in a bunker in front of the green.
-The crowd came through the ropes and walked behind him, just like that walk from the left side of the 18th fairway when he won the Masters in 1997, and when the enormous gallery of Chicago followed after him when he won the Western Open that summer.
+After he hit his second shot to the par-5 18th safely in a bunker in front of the green, the crowd came through the ropes and followed behind in a chaotic celebration.
+It was like that when he walked from the left side of the 18th fairway at the 1997 Masters he won by 12.
+It was reminiscent of that walk up the 18th fairway later that summer at the Western Open in Chicago.

-They chased after any inch of grass they could find to watch the ending.
+This was pure pandemonium.
+Fans chased after any inch of grass they could find to watch the ending.

 This felt just as big as a major, maybe better considering where Woods had been.